herrstrietzel/svg-parse-path-normalized/README.md

 * Dmitry Baranovskiy for (raphael.j/snap.svg) [pathToAbsolute/Relative functions](https://github.com/DmitryBaranovskiy/raphael/blob/master/raphael.js#L1848)
 * Vitaly Puzrin (fontello) for the arc to cubic conversion method  [a2c.js](https://github.com/fontello/svgpath/blob/master/lib/a2c.js) and [cubic to quadratic approximation](https://github.com/fontello/cubic2quad/blob/master/test/cubic2quad.js)
 * Mike "POMAX" Kammermans for his great [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo)

+## Related Repositories/projects
+All of these helpers are based on the path parser described above (or by-products - although they include stripped down versions for the sake of providing a standalone lib).

+* [svg-getpointatlength](https://github.com/herrstrietzel/svg-getpointatlength) – Calculates a path's length or points at length based on raw pathdata
+* [fix-path-directions](https://github.com/herrstrietzel/fix-path-directions) – Correct sub path directions in compound path for apps that don't support fill-rules or just reverse path directions (e.g for path animations)
+* [svg-pathdata-getbbox](https://github.com/herrstrietzel/svg-pathdata-getbbox) – Calculates a path bounding box based on its raw pathdata
+* [svg-transform](https://github.com/herrstrietzel/svg-transform) – A library to transform or de-transform/flatten svg paths